freedomofpress/webcat-spec/server.md

   A JSON object specifying the transparency log configuration and the associated witness policy required to validate signed checkpoints.
 This includes the list of witnesses, group definitions, and quorum requirements.
 See [Sigsum Policy Format](#sigsum-policy-format) for details.

 - `max_age`:
   An integer representing the maximum number of seconds a manifest may remain valid after its signing timestamp.
 Since different signatures might have different inclusion times, `max_age` is always counted from the oldest one. _TODO: what do we check this against?
 We could use the infra chain as a distributed timestamping authority, and requiring the inclusion of a timestamped consensus as proof of time.
-As we'd have a librery to verify consensus anyways for the preload list updates, it should be easy to implement._
+As we'd have a library to verify consensus anyways for the preload list updates, it should be easy to implement._